JakuJ/Formal-Aspects-Docker/README.md

 4. You can use `rsltc` and `sml` commands
 5. When you're done, exit and stop container with `docker-compose down`

-Optionaly you can use VSCode for coding and running commands in the container
+Optionaly you can use VSCode for coding and running commands